 Vertiv vice president of Integrated Modular Solutions Viktor Petik says, “We have seen strong growth in demand for PFM data centers as owners and operators realise the benefits of scalability, cost-efficiency and speed of deployment that they provide.
 Our customers also value our design flexibility and the customisations that we offer.

 “To make the offerings more resilient and quickly available, we gained PFM TIER-Ready certification in EMEA through a recent agreement with Uptime Institute, increased operations in North America and are working on plans to expand our PFM facility in Croatia to increase capacity and reinforce our capabilities in this key market sector.”

-Vertiv vice president of global edge solutions Martin Olsen says, “North America is seeing an increase in adoption of PFM data centres for large hyperscale and colocation use, and cloud service providers are deploying them to mimic traditional data centre buildings, specifically when expanding into new availability zones.”
+Vertiv vice president of global edge solutions Martin Olsen says, “North America is seeing an increase in adoption of PFM data centers for large hyperscale and colocation use, and cloud service providers are deploying them to mimic traditional data center buildings, specifically when expanding into new availability zones.”